-When you digitally sign an application (this is called code signing), you ensure end users that the code within the application they receive has not been tampered with or altered.
+When you digitally sign an application (a process known as code signing), you assure users that the code has not been tampered with or altered.
 Digital signing is based on Microsoft Authenticode® technology.
-This enables end users and the operating system to verify that the program code comes from the rightful owner.
-With ExeOutput for PHP, it is easy to sign your compiled application .exe files as ExeOutput for PHP calls the necessary programs itself.
+This enables both users and the operating system to verify that the program code comes from the legitimate publisher.
+ExeOutput for PHP makes it easy to sign your compiled application .exe files by calling the necessary programs automatically.

-If you digitally sign your software, end users are generally presented with a digital certificate when your application is downloaded from the web to their system:
+If you digitally sign your software, users are generally presented with a digital certificate when they download your application:

-For signed applications, the publisher's name is displayed.
-Your end users know that the .exe file is authentic and has not been tampered with or altered.
+For signed applications, the publisher’s name is displayed.
+Your users will know that the .exe file is authentic and has not been tampered with.

 For unsigned applications, Windows shows the following warning message:

-If you would like to digitally sign your application, enable "Digitally sign my application" in ExeOutput for PHP (Security -> Code signing).
-Then, follow the steps below.
+To digitally sign your application, enable the “Digitally sign my application” option in Security -> Code Signing and follow the steps below.

 Info

-You can read this article explaining most everything you need to know about code signing with Authenticode: Introduction to Code Signing
+This Microsoft article explains most of what you need to know about code signing with Authenticode: Introduction to Code Signing

 Warning

-Current limitations in Windows do not allow signing EXE files larger than 2 GB.
-If code signing is a requirement for you, and your EXE file is larger than 2 GB, consider keeping files external.
+Current Windows limitations prevent the signing of EXE files larger than 2 GB.
+If code signing is a requirement and your EXE file exceeds 2 GB, consider keeping some files external.

-To sign your application, you need a valid code signing certificate from a trusted certificate authority (CA) such as Sectigo or Digicert.
-Certification authorities offer different types of certificates, but only code signing certificates are compatible with Authenticode.
+To sign your application, you need a valid code signing certificate from a trusted Certificate Authority (CA), such as Sectigo or DigiCert.
+CAs offer different types of certificates, but only code signing certificates are compatible with Authenticode.

-You can digitally sign your .EXE only if you have received your certificate and token from a Certificate Authority.
+You can only digitally sign your .EXE after you have received your certificate and token from a CA.

-ExeOutput for PHP simplifies the code signing process with an integrated utility, GSignCode.exe.
-No third-party software installation is required.
+ExeOutput for PHP simplifies the code signing process with its integrated GSignCode.exe utility.
+No third-party software installation is necessary.
 Follow these steps to sign your application:

 - If using a PFX file, enter the associated password for added security.